tozny/flutter_plugin/README.md

 ## Current Limitations

-* Plugin only works for Flutter apps running on Android.
-* Plugin implements a partial set of all the methods and classes provided by the native SDK ([e3db-java](https://github.com/tozny/e3db-java)).
+* Plugin implements a partial set of all the methods and classes provided by the native SDK ([e3db-java](https://github.com/tozny/e3db-java)/[e3db-swift](https://github.com/tozny/e3db-swift)).
-* Plugin only works with TozId Realms where the realm name is all lowercase.
-* Plugin only works with TozId Identities creating using this plugin / is incompatible with those created via the TozId UI.